awsdocs/aws-elemental-mediatailor-user-guide/doc_source/getting-started.md

       },
       ```

-      The entire policy should read as follows:
+      The entire policy should read as follows\.

       ```
       {